PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ![Worker thread](../images/blog/how-we-built-an-app-server/worker-thread.png)

-When the worker thread finishes its task, it returns to the main thread for further processing.
-This could include more modification through apps, PostHog person processing, or writing to ClickHouse.
+When the worker thread finishes its task, it gets another new event, process, or other scheduled task from the main thread.
+The main thread is responsible for getting and rerouting events for further processing.
 A final `onEvent` task runs once all the processing completes, which is useful for functions like exporting or alerting.

-This structure enables modularity.
-Many different types of tasks, including app-related ones, can run together.
-Work improving the code for the plugin server improves all of the processes.
-This also lowers the maintenance needed for having multiple systems.
+This structure enables modularity, allowing us to run different types of workers and apps.
+On the small scale, they can run individual app tasks can together.
+On a larger scale, we are working on decoupling types of tasks to enable them separately and more efficiently.

 ## Making sure arbitrary code doesn’t break everything